dustinian/Adventures/vtm_aurora.md

 ### Pitch

 The players’ characters wake as newly-turned thin-blooded Kindred abandoned by their sire.
-Now they must navigate un-life on their own.
+Now they must navigate un-life on their own while learning who turned them... and why.

 ### Secret

 Cain turned the Players’ Characters... they’re second-generation vampires… new antediluvians.
 They will become incredibly powerful.
-And, as they grow into their power, Caine trusts they’ll decimate the vampire population.
+And, as they grow into their power, Cain trusts they’ll leave vampire society entirely changed... or destroyed.

 Gehenna is here, and the neonates are it’s harbingers.

+### Theme

+This campaign explores what I see as a totally unsustainable mythology: vampires existing alongside modern technology.

+Facial recognition, infrared cameras, incindiary ammunition... these technologies (and many others) would present insurmountable problems for a population of vampires.
+My favorite part of various vampire mythologies is how they overcome these...

+...but what if they couldn't?

+### Background

+In my campaign, Cain sees the conflict... and he believes it's inevitable that either humans will wipe out all vampires, or vampires will subjugate all humans.
+But Cain doesn't trust himself to choose.
+He's been a silent observer to vampire and human history alike for millenia.
+And, while he's gained wisdom, he's lost perspective.

+He's decided to create new vampires...

-### How to Use this Document
+### This Document

+These are my notes for a 5-session campaign that I ran.
+I outlined each session _after_ I had already ran the previous session.
+I was able to tailor each new session to fit the story my players wanted to tell.

+I hope these notes help you run

 ### Advice for the Storyteller